• Access

 • Graduation?
 Then hats, diplomas, and also balloons would make your card very beautiful.

-Now, let’s get off the cloud that Card Making with Cricut is going to be cheap; It’s not, maybe if you bulk make them.
-I actually think that Card Making can be an expensive hobby.
-However, it is beautiful, and rewarding one.
-And that, my friend, is worth Gold!
+Now, let’s get off the cloud that card making with Cricut will be cheap; It’s not, maybe if you make them in bulk.
+I think that card making can be an expensive hobby.
+However, it is a beautiful and rewarding one.
+And that, my friend, is worth gold!

 Materials & Cricut Design Space Features

-I know you want to get your hands on card making right now, but before we get started and in case you want to follow along – and what I totally recommend – these are the materials I will be using across this post.
+I know you want to get your hands on card making right now, but before we get started and if you’re going to follow along – and what I recommend – these are the materials I will be using across this post.

-For this tutorial we are going to be using many features from Cricut Design Space.
-If you don’t know how to use any of them I highly recommend you to read my beginners guide so you learn all the things Design Space Has to offer.
+For this tutorial, we will be using many features from Cricut Design Space.
+If you don’t know how to use any of them, I highly recommend you to read my beginners guide, so you learn all the things Design Space has to offer.

 • Shapes: You will learn how to make cards in different types of shapes